jetbrains-academy/Python-Libraries-NumPy/NumPy/SVD/RGB Approximation/task.md

 Try running this with different values of `k`.

+Even though the image is not as sharp, using only a small number of `k` singular values (compared to the original set of 408 values), we can recover many of the distinguishing features from this image.

 <div class="hint">To get the approximation, calculate the product of three matrices once again,
 but slice them to keep only the components you need.</div>